 It’s especially important to have your system checked if your A/C uses R-22 (commonly called Freon).
 The federal EPA limits the amount of this ozone-depleting refrigerant that can be produced annually, and the cost is rising.
 Recharging your system will cost a lot more as time goes by.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about refrigerant huffing and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about refrigerant huffing and other HVAC topics, visit our blog.